pknigstein/Smart-Home-Automation-with-Generative-AI/README.md

   - `The light is now ON.`
   - `The fan speed is set to high.`
   - `The thermostat is set to 24°C.`

+- `smart_home_cli.py`
+  Provides an interactive command-line demo for the smart home application, allowing users to type natural language commands and see device responses in real time.

 - `requirements.txt`
   Lists the Python dependencies needed to run the project.